Skip to main content

 HEADWORDS

 At the headworks, wastewater passes through a mechanical grinder which pulverizes any tomato scraps or other solid debris.
 The wastewater is also tested for pH, Dissolved Oxygen (DO), salinity, and several other key factors for the treatment process.
 It is also metered to determine the exact wastewater flow into the treatment facility.
-From the headworks, wastewater then flows into Pond 1 where it is treated.
+From the headworks, wastewater then flows into the treatment basins and pond.

-Highly aerated wastewater then enters section 1B where four smaller aerators maintain the DO while the solids settle out of the water and form a sludge at the bottom of the pond.
+Highly aerated wastewater then enters section 1B where the microbes and solids settle out of the water and form a sludge at the bottom of the pond.
 During the off season, that sludge is dredged, treated, and properly disposed of at a landfill or as fertilizer for agriculture.

 PERCOLATION PONDS